 For much of the last century, many Asian families looked outward for education, institutions and cultural reference.
 Wine from France, Watches from Switzerland, Art from Europe and America.

 Today, a globally educated generation is increasingly seeking something different.
 Not just a return to the past but a reconnection with inheritance.
 Not merely financial, but cultural.
-The stories that accumulated across centuries that help define who we are.

-Historically, wealth seeks more than returns.
-It seeks integrity, preservation, meaning and continuity.
 Often, the first generation builds, the Second expands, the Third begin to ask what is worth preserving.
 When that happens, cultural assets become increasingly important not only as investments, but a reflection of the held identity and philosophy.

 With provenance, terroir, aging, connoisseurship, collecting, gifting, scholarship, ritual and secondary markets.
 It is consumed for wellness, preserved for history, and collected for rarity across generations.
 Year 2022.

 A single species, Camellia sinensis has connected mountains, for more than a thousand years through monasteries, merchants, artisans, collectors, ports, and families across Greater Asia.
-Around this emerged network of cultivation, hospitality, wellness, trade, craft and cultural identity.

 What's interesting is how a category possessing centuries of history, provenance, aging, collectability, wellness, and cultural significance still lacks a globally trusted institution.
 Wine, art, watches and rare books each have one.

-With rise in an emerging Wellbeing Economy — The conditions for tea's reappraisal and significance have never been stronger.
+with an emerging Wellbeing Economy — The conditions for tea's reappraisal and significance have never been stronger.